 It is universally accepted that HR software design must, naturally, obey the general rules of good app design.
 Whether large or small, rudimentary or feature-rich, they ought to be clear and easy to use in order to serve their primary purpose—boosting productivity in the workplace.

 Most HR applications have to handle multiple users with various access permissions, and deal with data that requires both processing and neat visualization capabilities.
 After all, companies using those apps usually do so to facilitate the performance of three main groups of tasks:

 When it comes to the first two, it’s important for the software to be highly usable and appealing to the users.
 Let’s take a closer look at a handful of HR apps we use on a daily basis at Monterail and decided to examine more thoroughly.
 The key takeaways from this audit will help you get a grasp of good design practices you should follow when building your HR software.
-What's more, you'll see how design can enhance working more effectively as a team and build a better work culture.
+What's more, you'll see how HR app's design can enhance working more effectively as a team and build a better work culture.

 Bonusly is a rewards program that can improve productivity in your company and help coworkers become more connected and engaged.
 Every employee is assigned a monthly budget, which they can use to show their coworkers appreciation for certain actions in the workplace, for their support, attitude, or stellar performance.

 In other words, as an employee, you can reward anyone in your organization, even add an optional description to explain your reasons, if so inclined.
 The virtual rewards can then be exchanged for real money or gift cards.
 The balance resets every month.